mcnckc/FlowEdit/README.md

 ## Installation
 1. Clone the repository

-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies using `pip install torch diffusers transformers accelerate sentencepiece protobuf` <br>
+   or using `pip install -r requirements.txt`
-	* Tested with CUDA version 12.0 and diffusers 0.21.2
+	* Tested with CUDA version 12.4 and diffusers 0.31.0

 ## Usage